The first thing you must understand when learning how to play poker is the different poker hands you can make and how to rank them.

 #8.
 Two Pairs

-A poker hand made of two pairs of cards of different rankings is called two pairs.
+A poker hand consisting of two pairs of cards of different rankings is called a two pair.
 For example, KdKc7d7c4s makes two pairs.

 Two pairs is a hand with plenty of value in Texas Hold’em, but also one that you will want to be careful with when a lot of action goes down.